Inventing advanced reagents and software for genomic analysis

 - Low noise, genomic microarray designs for comparative genomic hybridization.
 Our genomic microarrays use sc technology to increase reproducibility and reduce cost per sample.

-- Targeted solution capture arrays for hybridization enrichment with increased coverage for deep sequencing.
+- Targeted solution capture arrays for hybridization enrichment with increased coverage of entire genes and flanking regions for deep sequencing.
 Our solution capture arrays offer the highest genomic coverage available on the market for next generation sequencing.

 - Higher quality data for regulatory filings

-- Potentially more samples per array— use of sectored arrays with lower per sample costs
+- Use sectored arrays with lower per sample costs